Your dream Scotland elopement – the ultimate planning guide

 Trains are great for traveling between the major cities, while buses can take you to more rural areas.
 Either option can be good when you’re traveling if you want to go between towns, but I definitely recommend renting a car for at least part of your stay in Scotland to ensure that you’re able to easily reach your elopement location.
 If you’re traveling to one of the islands, there are ferries that will take you there!
 It’s typically better to rent a car once you’re on the island, then to bring one on the ferry with you.

-Lodging for Your Elopement in Scotland
+Lodging for Your Scotland elopement

 During your Scotland elopement, you’ll need a place to stay!
 Whether you stay in one place the entire time, or you book a few different accommodations as you travel around the country, your lodging is a part of your elopement experience.
 You have plenty of options in Scotland, so here are a few ideas!